SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

-- Original research articles that present new data and analyses toward answering specific questions, with typical length of text in the 5000-7000 word range.
+- Original research articles that pose and answer significant questions toward advancing understanding of human interactions with Earth systems.
+Substantial new data and analyses must support these articles.
+The typical length of text is in the 5000-7000 word range.
 Research articles may include specific case studies if these studies demonstrate theoretical significance and broad systemic relevance.

 - Review papers that assess the state of knowledge of a particular subfield or topic and point toward future research needs and directions.
 These review articles, with a typical length within 8000 words, may include some new data or synthesis of existing data that produce new understanding.

 - Viewpoints that address timely topics, and discussions and replies of articles published in the journal.
 These articles should comprise 2000-3000 words.